puppetlabs/puppet-docs/source/puppet/3.7/reference/resources_package_windows.markdown

 The next time Puppet runs, it will notice that the versions don't match and will install the new package.
 This should make the installed version match the new version, so Puppet won't attempt to re-install the package until you change the version in the manifest again.

-The version you use in `ensure` must exactly match the version string that the package reports when you inspect it with puppet resource.
+The version you use in `ensure` must exactly match the version string that the package reports when you inspect it with Puppet resource.
 If it doesn't, Puppet will get confused and repeatedly try to re-install.

 ### Packages That Include Version Info in Their DisplayName